Pablo-source/climate_viz/README.md

 7. Create several ggplot2 files saved as .png as output of this whole analysis

-8. In the next phase of this project i will create these plots and publish them to a GitHub website.
+8. In the next phase of this project i will create these plots and publish them to a GitHub website

 9. And finally, create several GitHub actions to automate the refresh of these plots on the above website when new data becomes available.
-To practise the set of GitHub actions that enable to atuomate the creation of Markdown and HTML documents
+To practise the set of GitHub actions that enable to automate the creation of Markdown and HTML documents